ELManuel/ELManuel/README.md

 - 👋 Hi, I’m @ELManuel
 - 👀 I’m interested in GAMING among other things
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on small projects (i am more of an concept artist though)
-- 📫 How to reach me ...
+- 📫 How to reach me: either here on github, my e-mail address would be the safest bet. (manuelczw@gmail.com)

 <!---
 ELManuel/ELManuel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.